yusufozturk/panther/docs/gitbook/enterprise/snowflake.md

 * password
 * host (NOTE: this is usually: <account>.<region>.snowflakecomputing.com)
 * port (NOTE: use 443 unless you have configured differently)
+* warehouse (NOTE: check your active warehouses in your Snowflake account.)

 Select `panther-secret` from the dropdown under `Select the encryption key`.